• Skip to primary navigation

 • Leftover Turkey.
 I recommend using leftovers from our Roast Turkey Recipe – because it’s the best.
 However you can use any turkey, including whatever you can find at your local deli counter.

-How to make a Turkey Cranberry Sandwich
+How to Make a Turkey Cranberry Sandwich

 Making a hot Turkey Sandwich that doesn’t fall apart is an art, an art that I have mastered.
 So let’s walk through the process step-by-step, and don’t forget to watch the video!

-Place a slice of cheese on each piece of bread.
+Begin by placing a slice of cheese on each piece of bread.
 This is the “glue” of this turkey sandwich recipe.
 The cheese melts from both sides and holds everything together beautifully.

 Next, on one piece of bread, spread cranberry sauce on top of the slice of cheese, then arrange ¼ lb. of turkey on top of the cranberry sauce.
 Be sure to use thin slices and cover the bread area.